-28 (C) A penalty of not less than twenty-five thousand dollars

-(\$25,000) for a third or subsequent violation within three years oftwo prior violations.
+1 (3) A penalty of not less than twenty-five thousand dollars 2 (\$25,000) for a third or subsequent violation within three years of 3 two prior violations.

-31 SEC.
-4. Section 7664.5 is added to the Public Utilities Code, 32 to read:

-33 7664.5. (a) For purposes of this section, the following34 definitions apply:

-(1) "At-grade railroad crossing" means a location where a public highway, road, street, or private roadway, including associated sidewalks and pathways, crosses one or more railroad tracks at the same level.

-39 (2) "Authorized emergency vehicle" has the same meaning as40 in Section 165 of the Vehicle Code.

-1 (b) (1) Except as provided in paragraph (2), a freight train, 2 rolling stock, or other on-track equipment that is completely 3 stopped and that is blocking an at-grade railroad crossing shall be 4 cut, separated, or moved to clear the at-grade railroad crossing 5 upon the approach of an authorized emergency vehicle.

-6 (2) Paragraph (1) does not apply to a freight train, rolling stock,

-7 or other on-track equipment that is stopped due to a mechanical8 failure and where separation or movement is not possible.

-9 (c) (1) The commission shall enforce subdivision (b).

-10 (2) A railroad corporation in violation of subdivision (b) shall 11 be liable as follows:
+- 4 SEC.
+4. Section 7664.5 is added to the Public Utilities Code, 5 to read: - 7664.5. (a) For purposes of this section, the following definitions apply: - (1) "At-grade railroad crossing" means a location where a public highway, road, street, or private roadway, including associated sidewalks and pathways, crosses one or more railroad tracks at the same level - (2) "Authorized emergency vehicle" has the same meaning as in Section 165 of the Vehicle Code. - (b) (1) Except as provided in paragraph (2), a freight-train, rolling stock, or other on-track equipment train that is completely stopped and that is blocking an at-grade railroad crossing shall be cut, separated, or moved to clear the at-grade railroad crossing upon the approach of an authorized emergency vehicle. - (2) Paragraph (1) does not apply to a freight-train, rolling stock, or other on-track equipment train that is stopped due to a mechanical failure and where separation or movement is not possible. - (c) (1) The commission shall enforce subdivision (b). - (2) A railroad corporation in violation of subdivision (b) shall be liable as follows: - (c) As part of a new or existing proceeding, the commission shall adopt rules necessary to implement this section, including, but not limited to, the establishment of the following penalties for railroad corporations that violate this section: - 30 (A)

-12 (A) A penalty of not less than five thousand dollars (\$5,000)13 for the first violation.
+- 31 (1) A penalty of not less than five thousand dollars (\$5,000) for the first violation. - 33 (B) - 34 (2) A penalty of not less than ten thousand dollars (\$10,000) for a second violation within three years of a prior violation. - 36 (C)

+9 SB 667

+- (3) A penalty of not less than twenty-five thousand dollars (\$25,000) for a third or subsequent violation within three years of two prior violations.
+1